 - ¼ cup water for soaking the agar agar strands

-- ½ cup organic unrefined cane sugar or regular sugar – add as per taste
+- ½ cup raw sugar or white sugar – add as per taste

 - First chop the agar agar strands in small pieces and soak them in warm water for 10 mins.